-As you already know, Search Engine Optimization (SEO) promotes your content by increasing the quality and quantity of website traffic.
+Before discussing Negative SEO techniques we need to understand how Search Engine Optimization (SEO) works.
+SEO promotes your content by increasing the quality and quantity of website traffic.
 So, this helps market your content across the internet.

 However, what if it’s used for negative purposes?
 That’s what gives rise to negative SEO techniques.
 While there are many, we will focus on four of the most common negative SEO techniques.